 Some food combinations go together so effortlessly, it’s almost as if they were meant to be.
 Honey garlic is one example.
 Ham and cheese is another.
 Then there’s of course spaghetti and meatballs.
 But perhaps the most delicious combination out there is chocolate and peanut butter.
 It’s a classic pairing that is loved all over the world.
-So with that in mind, I wanted to share a recipe that combines these two flavors in one incredibly tasty keto-friendly package.
-These low carb no bake chocolate peanut butter bars are sure to delight, as they offer plenty of great fats in a yummy, easy to make bar format.
+These low carb no bake keto chocolate peanut butter bars are so good, fulfill the peanut butter and chocolate cravings, and really easy to make.
+Here’s how.

 - Prep Time: 25 minutes